Cotswolds property search: Expert insights from a local property finder

 “In Cheltenham, you can see the Cotswold Escarpment from the town centre.
 One moment you’re enjoying a cultural event, and within minutes, you’re immersed in rolling hills,” she explains.
 This juxtaposition appeals to those seeking proximity to urban conveniences without sacrificing the peacefulness of rural life.

-Media attention, particularly from popular shows like Clarkson’s Farm has brought renewed focus to the region.
+Media attention, particularly from popular shows like Clarkson’s Farm, has brought renewed focus to the region.
 Additionally, high-profile destinations like Soho Farm House and Daylesford attract further footfall.

 However, Alexandra reassures that despite these hotspots, there are still quieter areas to explore, allowing buyers to experience the essence of the Cotswolds without the crowds.